Understanding Your Semen Analysis Results

 • Sperm counts naturally fluctuate over time, which is why your doctor may recommend a repeat semen analysis several weeks after your initial test.

-• An initial azoospermic diagnosis, while serious, doesn't necessarily mean zero sperm exist—it means none were detected in the limited portion examined during standard testing.
+• An initial azoospermic diagnosis, while serious, doesn't necessarily mean zero sperm exist — it means none were detected in the limited portion examined.

 • You may be producing sperm but an obstruction may be preventing that sperm from entering your semen.